Serghei Cleșcenco

 Serghei Cleșcenco ([kleʃˈtʃeŋko]; born 20 May 1972) is a Moldovan football coach and a former player.
-He is the manager of the Moldova national team.
+He was most recently the head coach of the Moldova national team, for which he held the records for most goals and most appearances as a player.

 He holds the record for the most goals scored in a single season by a foreigner in Israel.
 He is a former manager of Zimbru Chișinău, where he also spent large parts of his playing career.
-He is the all-time top goalscorer of the Moldova national team with 11 goals.